weikongwei/Data-Science-Project/README.md

 ## Analysis

 1. Use census data to find neighborhoods with family high income and high education level.
-Optiional: find corolation between these factors on realestate price.
+Optional: find corolation between these factors on realestate price.

 2. Use public school data to find neighborhoods having good schools nearby.
-Optiional: find corolation between this factors on realestate price.
+Optional: find corolation between this factors on realestate price.

 3. Use crime data to find safetiest neighborhoods.
-Optiional: find corolation between this factors on realestate price.
+Optional: find corolation between this factors on realestate price.

 4. Use Foursquare API to find what type of business is the most common around each neighborhoods, for is for homebuyer's personal preference.
-Optiional: find corolation between this factors on realestate price.
+Optional: find corolation between this factors on realestate price.